infonl/dimpact-zaakafhandelcomponent/docs/development/updatingDependencies.md

 5. Check if ZAC still compiles and runs correctly and all automated tests succeed.
 6. Manually test the functionality that uses the updated API where automated test coverage is lacking.

+## Updating fonts and icons

+ZAC uses the [Material Design Icons](https://materialdesignicons.com/) and [Google Fonts](https://fonts.google.com/) libraries, but we host them locally to prevent external dependencies.

+The css of all icons and fonts is located in [src/main/app/src/styles.less](../../src/main/app/src/styles.less) file.
+All assets are located in the [src/main/app/src/assets](../../src/main/app/src/assets) folder.

+When updating the icons or fonts, make sure to update the css and assets accordingly.
+We only load in the fonts we actually need so we are not sending unnecessary data to the client.

+If you need a new font-weight for example, you can find the css and assets for the roboto font here [https://fonts.googleapis.com/css?family=Roboto](https://fonts.googleapis.com/css?family=Roboto), then you can copy paste the css and download the assets and add them to the project.